RIL well-placed in consumer business: Survey

-New Delhi, May 20 (IANS) Reliance Industries Limited (RIL) is well-placed in its consumer business segment with telco, retail and digital to benefit in the coming years as it gains traction with improving scale.
+New Delhi: Reliance Industries Limited (RIL) is well-placed in its consumer business segment with telco, retail and digital to benefit in the coming years as it gains traction with improving scale.

 BofA Securities conducted an online survey of 1,000 users in India (using Survey Monkey) to gauge the changing consumer thought process and understand traction.